BaharMoezzi/Computational-modeling-of-TMS-EMG/README.md

 * gnu 6.3.0

 # How to run?
-The input to main.py is the membrane potential of 150 cortical layer 5 neurons collected close to the spinal motoneurons in a text format.
-The Run.sub file is used to run the code on high performance computing (HPC) Clusters.
+The Run.sub file should be used to run the code on high performance computing (HPC) Clusters.
+The input to main.py is the membrane potential of 150 cortical layer 5 neurons in a text format.
 The outputs are EMG signal and monotoeurons spike times.